Ubuntu VM Installation¶

 Tip

-After completing the software installation, you might have to use usermod to add your user to libvirt and docker groups.
+After completing the software installation, log out from the VM, log back in, and test your installation with the netlab test command.
+If those tests fail, you might have to use usermod to add your user to the libvirt and docker groups.